tobiasHeinke/monostyle/docs/tools.md

   words that are not in a general dictionary like business and product names.
 - Word choices like not simple words, interjection like 'heck', etc.
 - Compounding/hyphenation (if the words are not used individually like 'well defined').
-- Acronyms and capitalization within a word.
+- Abbreviations (acronyms, initialisms, contractions) and capitalization within a word.
 - Homophones (similar sounding words) when one of the pair is rare.
-- Singulare/plurale tantum (singular/plural-only nouns).
+- Singulare/plurale tantum (singular/plural-only nouns) e.g. information and scissors.
 - Possessive form of inanimate objects.

 Options:

-- `threshold` (integer): the highest count to report.
+- `threshold` (integer): the highest count to report (within the docs when the lexicon/dictionary was build).

 ## List Search